Neanimever/Neanimever/README.md

 # Hi There!
 I'm Alberth 👋

-#### I'm starting my studies as a programmer, so I probably won't be using GitHub as much as I would like.
+#### I probably won't be using GitHub as much as I would like, because I'm focused on my studies on JavaScript.
 <br/>

 <div>